Ride in the Whirlwind: Production

 Hellman said that Roger Corman had agreed to put up funds for a Hellman-directed western at a lunch meeting at the old Brown Derby on Vine Street, just south of Hollywood Boulevard, one of a small chain of famous restaurants in Los Angeles (the famous hat-shaped location was on Wilshire Boulevard).
 By the end of the lunch, Corman had allowed that since Hellman was making one western, he might as well make two – presumably because, in the mind of the budget-conscious Corman, this would allow them to make two films for less than the usual cost.

-The films were made back-to-back, with The Shooting in production first.
+The Shooting and Ride in the Whirlwind were made back-to-back, with The Shooting in production first.
 Hellman said that the crew and some cast members stayed on location, and, after taking a week's break, they began filming Ride in the Whirlwind.
 However, other than travel costs, shooting the two films back-to-back did not result in appreciable savings.
 Hellman stated that both films were made for under US$75,000 each (approximate total of $150,000 for two, provided by Roger Corman).
 Hellman and Jack Nicholson, who produced, wrote, and acted in Ride in the Whirlwind, and had a smaller role in The Shooting, had agreed that if they went over budget on either film, they would pay the overage out of their own pockets.
 Thus they were very careful to keep within the budget for each.

 The films were shot in Eastman Color in Utah, in an area that has since been filled in with an artificial lake.
 Parts of the film were shot in Kanab Canyon, Calvin Johnson Ranch, Paria, and Glen Canyon in Utah.
 Hellman said that producers would sometimes hire him to find out where he had shot the films, then fire him once they knew.
 He stated that he was the last to film there because it was filled with water soon after.
 Both Ride in the Whirlwind and The Shooting feature the same reddish low mountains with white lines in the rock (possibly water marks from a past age when the area was a sea or lake).

 Hellman said that he tended to cut out as much dialogue as he could.
 He preferred to tell the story visually.
 He avoided the obvious in terms of dialogue.
 Hellman stated that he oversaw the daily progress by the writers of the two films – and that they rented an office in the Writer's Building in Beverly Hills on little Santa Monica Blvd.
 One personal thrill for Hellman was that their rented office was next door to Fred Astaire's.